Do you think you’ve been penalised by Google?

 - First, we’ll investigate your website for any obvious problems, taking in considerations including keyword density, cloaking, duplicate content and over-optimisation of both on-page content, page titles and headers.

-- Next, we’ll research your backlink profile and identify any that are negatively affecting your ranking.
-We can close these down by either contacting the site owners on your behalf or disavowing the links.
+- Next, we’ll research your back link profile and identify any that are negatively affecting your ranking.
+We can close these down by either contacting the site owners on your behalf and remove the links or disavowing the links with Google directly.

-- If necessary, we’ll work with you to submit a reconsideration request to Google and get your site reinstated.
-Thankfully, this is only needed if your penalty is a manual one, which is quite unusual as most are algortithmic.
+- If necessary, we’ll work with you to submit a reconsideration request to Google to fix the issues and get your site reinstated.
+Thankfully, this is only needed if your penalty is a manual one, which is quite unusual as most are algorithmic.

 The consequences of receiving a manual penalty can be devastating due to the loss of your organic search visibility, traffic, and revenue.
 If you’re worried, get in touch with us.